Conference Places

 Institute/ Organization Awards:

-Excellence in Innovation: This Awarded to Institute/ Organisation/ Business/ Industries who are in the early stage of their career for outstanding innovation in their field.
-This award is bestowed with the motive of identifying and Recognizing the Institute/ Organisation/ Business/ Industries around the world who have the potential to become leaders n their field.
+Excellence in Innovation: This Awarded to Institute/ Organization/ Business/ Industries who are in the early stage of their career for outstanding innovation in their field.
+This award is bestowed with the motive of identifying and Recognizing the Institute/ Organization/ Business/ Industries around the world who have the potential to become leaders n their field.
 The qualification of the nominee must be recognized and documented by corresponding successes in innovation contribution, such as Innovation, Patent, Entrepreneurship, and New project development.
-Eligibility: A Institute /Organisation/ Industries can nominate for the Award.
+Eligibility: A Institute /Organization/ Industries can nominate for the Award.

-Excellence in Research: This Awarded to Institute/ Organisation/ Business/ Industries who are in the early stage of their career for outstanding research in their field.
-This award is bestowed with the motive of identifying and Recognizing the Institute/ Organisation/ Business/ Industries around the world who have the potential to become leaders n their field.
+Excellence in Research: This Awarded to Institute/ Organization/ Business/ Industries who are in the early stage of their career for outstanding research in their field.
+This award is bestowed with the motive of identifying and Recognizing the Institute/ Organization/ Business/ Industries around the world who have the potential to become leaders n their field.
 The qualification of the nominee must be recognized and documented by corresponding successes in research contribution, such as publication, research Grants, Research & developments, Entrepreneurship development.
-Eligibility: A Institute /Organisation/ Industries can nominate for the Award.
+Eligibility: A Institute /Organization/ Industries can nominate for the Award.

 How to Apply